Geometaphors/Geometaphors/index.md

     <div style="font-size: 13px; font-weight: bold; text-align: center;">Kathryn Clancy</div>
   </div>
   <div style="flex-grow: 1; text-align: left; max-width: 600px;">
-    <sub><a href="https://clancylabs.com/" target="_blank" style="color: blue;">Kathryn Clancy</a> (she/her) is an Associate Professor of Anthropology at the University of Illinois, Urbana-Champaign.
+    <sub><a href="https://clancylabs.com/" target="_blank" style="color:#EC5578;">Kathryn Clancy</a> (she/her) is an Associate Professor of Anthropology at the University of Illinois, Urbana-Champaign.
 She is a human reproductive ecologist.
-She has coauthored the <a href="https://www.nationalacademies.org/our-work/sexual-harassment-in-academia" target="_blank" style="color: blue;">National Academies report</a> on sexual harassment of women in STEM, and led the <a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0102172" target="_blank" style="color: blue;">SAFE survey</a> on academic field experiences of harassment and assault.</sub>
+She has coauthored the <a href="https://www.nationalacademies.org/our-work/sexual-harassment-in-academia" target="_blank" style="color:#EC5578;">National Academies report</a> on sexual harassment of women in STEM, and led the <a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0102172" target="_blank" style="color:#EC5578;">SAFE survey</a> on academic field experiences of harassment and assault.</sub>
   </div>
 </div>